SCHUNK-SE-Co-KG/schunk_egu_egk_gripper/README.md

 b) Within your custom executable, coupled with a (multithreaded-)executor.

 If you prefer starting the node in your main function, ensure that you include "schunk_gripper_driver" in the cmake target_link_libraries.
 Additionally, always specify the IP address, setting the parameter overrides for "IP" to your designated IP.
 Alternatively, create the "SchunkGripperNode"-Component and utilize the "reconnect" service, specifying your IP.

-# ROS-Node
-This section demonstrates the capabilities of the driver and provides instructions on how to utilize it.
-The node is a ROS2 component.

 ## Actions
 All functionalities of the gripper, including movement, are treated as actions.
 This implies that when gripping, moving, or releasing a workpiece, you need to send a goal and can receive a result or feedback.
 Releasing a workpiece is the only action where you send an empty goal: